lavinei/pybats_nbdev/README.md

 ## Discount Factors

 Discount factors are model hyperparameters that have to be specified before an analysis begins.
-They control the rate that coefficients are allowed to change, and have a very simple interpretation.
+They control the rate at which coefficients are allowed to change, and have a very simple interpretation.
 If the discount factor $\delta=0.98$, then we *discount* the old information about a coefficient by adding $100\% - 98\% = 2\%$ more uncertainty (variance).
 This enables the coefficient to learn more quickly from *new* observations in the time series.
 If all discount factors are set to $\delta=1$, then there is no discounting, and the models become standard generalized linear models.

 There is a trade-off to lowering the discount factors.
 While it allows the coefficients to change more over time, it will increase the uncertainty in the forecasts, and can make the coefficients too sensitive to noise in the data.

-PyBATS has built-in some safety measures that prevents the variance from growing too large.
+PyBATS has built-in some safety measures that prevent the variance from growing too large.
 This makes the models significantly more robust to poorly specified, and too low, discount factors.
 Even so, most discount factors should be between $0.9$ and $1$.
 For rarely observed predictors - like holidays - it's typically best to leave the discount factor at $1$.

 PyBATS allows discount factors to be set separately for each component, and even for each individual coefficient if desired.